Frequently Asked Questions

 6. How fit do I have to be to become a Police Officer?

 You must be physically fit and healthy to perform policing duties safely and effectively.
-You will need to pass a physical fitness test and a full medical examination as part of the recruitment process.
+You will need to pass a physical fitness test known as the Bleep Test.
+The test involves a 15-metre shuttle run, to be completed to an endurance level of 5:4.
+You must also pass a full medical examination as part of the recruitment process.

 7. I have been travelling / living abroad for more than six months.
 Will this affect my application?